kamlesh-chandel/job-portal-app-mkdocs/docs/future_scope.md

 # Future Scope

-The Job Portal App can be expanded with more advanced and industry-level features to make it more intelligent, scalable, and user-friendly.
+The Job Portal App can be enhanced with more advanced, intelligent, and scalable features to improve the experience for students as well as recruiters.

-### Possible Future Enhancements

-1. **Meeting Scheduling Feature:**
+## Enhanced Company Management
+- **Edit Company:** Modify company details such as description, logo, or website.
+- **Delete Company:** Remove outdated or invalid companies.

+## Advanced Job Management
+- **Edit Job:** Update job details such as salary, description, title, or requirements.
+- **Delete Job:** Remove jobs that are closed or no longer relevant.

+## Advanced Job Filtering
+Allow students to filter jobs using various criteria such as:
+- Salary range
+- Experience level
+- Job type (full-time, internship, remote, hybrid)
+- Required skills
+- Company
+- Location

+## Meeting Scheduling Feature
-   Meeting can be Scheduled between students and recruiters.
+Enables scheduled meetings or live sessions between students and recruiters.

-2. **AI-Based Job Recommendations:**
+## AI-Based Job Recommendations
-   Suggests jobs to students based on their profile, resume, and application history.
+Provides personalized job suggestions based on user profile, resume data, skills, and past application history.

-3. **Resume Parsing and Analysis:**
+## Resume Parsing & Analysis
-   Automatically extracts keywords from uploaded resumes to match with recruiter job requirements.
+Automatically extracts relevant keywords and skill sets from uploaded resumes to match with recruiter job requirements.

-4. **Email & SMS Notifications:**
+## Email & SMS Notifications
-   Sends automatic alerts to users when job status changes or new matching jobs are available.
+Sends automated alerts for application updates, new matching jobs, or recruiter messages.

-5. **Payment or Subscription Module:**
+## Payment or Subscription Module
-   Allows premium recruiters to highlight their job posts or access special features.
+Allows premium recruiters to highlight job posts, access exclusive tools, or unlock advanced features.
----

-These features will make the platform more robust, intelligent, and closer to real-world job portals like LinkedIn or Indeed.